Wayfarer123/ExtraARM-GNN/README.md

 * Much less constraint compared to usual hint-prediction mode
 * Force processor to extract similar features ("ideas") for similar algorithms at each step, not trying to make trajectories identical.
 That might help to learn multiple algorithms at once.
 * "Remembers" first extracted (presumably simplest) features that might be helpful at later steps (eg. the shortest edge for each vertex for search algorithms).
+* Possibly allows to share a huge part of encoders and decoders for pure algorithmic tasks